Pooping Mucus Only: 12 Causes Explained (Dr. Farahat).

 A- Colorectal Cancer.

-a mass in the last part of the colon or the rectal canal may cause inflammation or ulceration.
+A mass in the last part of the colon or the rectal canal may cause inflammation or ulceration.
 This can present with tenesmus, blood in the stool, or mucus discharge.
 Risk factors include being older than 40, having a family history of colorectal cancer, or weight loss.

 colorectal cancer is one of the most common tumors. but its incidence as a cause of mucus-only stools remains low compared to the causes mentioned above.